 - Are currently in vogue.

 These strategies will vary according to donor segments.
 For instance, existing major donors will appreciate personal contact after significant intervals.
-On the other hand, one-time small donors will require more regular targeting using multiple channels for effective nurturing.
+On the other hand, one-time small donors will require more regular targeting using multiple channels for effective nurturing and donor engagement.

 Some well-performing “move” strategies are: